 Edibles High Can Last 12 hours or More

 Torture eventually faded a bit.
-I moved on to the couch, laid in there for a few more minutes, or hours… Edibles can alter your time perception.
+I moved on to a couch nearby, laid in there for a few more minutes, or hours… Edibles can alter your time perception.
 That dinner was one of the longest, most unbearable moments of my life.
 And from there we went back home.
-I began feeling a little better, but not myself yet and fell asleep in no time.
+I began feeling a little better, but not quite myself yet.
+I fell asleep in no time.

 The next morning I woke up, had breakfast and headed toward the coast for a walk on the beach.
-It was a lovely sunny Sunday but I still couldn’t build a ten-word logical sentence.
-Which eventually got me way more scared and way more paranoid, on the brink of tears.
+It was a lovely sunny Sunday but I still couldn’t build a ten-word logical sentence, which eventually got me way more scared and way more paranoid, on the brink of tears.
 “How long does this last?”
 “Am I never gonna recover?!”
-I said to my boyfriend, “I don’t think my head is well yet.“
+I asked to my boyfriend, “I don’t think my head is well yet.“

 And that’s what no one told me about the damn edibles: it could possibly go wrong.
-It could make me question my sanity and wonder whether it would take a step back in healing the anxiety I already had.
+It could make me question my sanity and wonder whether it would take a step back in healing the anxiety I already struggled with.